rizzdev/badblips/readme.md

 ### Smart Player Blip Syncing

+> This is not plug-n-play, this is a library to make creating blips a breeze
+>
 Bad Blips offers support for the "normal" onesync, which is infinity and beyond.
 It works by syncing blips to the client based on a easy to use group syntax configuration, allowing integration into any framework without being dependent on roles or features.

+> This release is *very* beta.
+I will update with bug fixes as patched

 ## Features
 * Easy addition to groups for players by source